University delays full implementation of Paycom payroll system for student employees until summer

 Media Credit: Lexi Buckner / The Beacon

-While employee payment through Paycom was implemented on Feb.
-1, Self-Serve Banner is still used to log hours, according to Human Resources Employment Specialist Claire Moore.
+While student employee payment through Paycom was implemented in December 2025, Self-Serve Banner is still used by students to log hours, according to Human Resources Employment Specialist Claire Moore.

 The delay was communicated to student employees via email on Dec.
 23.

-A complete switch to Paycom, including all student employee timesheets, will instead occur this summer and next fall, according to Human Resources Generalist Sam Tek.
+A complete switch to Paycom, including all student employee timesheets, will instead occur this summer and next fall, according to Moore.

 The postponement of the switch confused some student employees at the start of the semester, including Associate Director of Tutoring Services Chloe Terrell’s peer tutors.